getchui/sample-apps/EBT/face_recognition/README.md

 ## Prerequisites
 - You will need to have the EBT application running on your camera.
-- Download the python bindings library from [here](https://reference.trueface.ai/cpp/dev/latest/index.html#x86-64-python-bindings), then move the library to the same directory as `main.py`
+- Download the python bindings library from [here](https://reference.trueface.ai/cpp/dev/latest/index.html#x86-64-python-bindings), then move the library to this directory.

 ## Running the demo
 - Export your trueface token as an environment variable: `export TRUEFACE_TOKEN=${TRUEFACE_TOKEN}`
 - Export the camera IP address as an environment variable: `export IP_ADDRESS=${CAMERA_IP_ADDRESS}`
+- `python3 fr_with_endpoints.py`
-- `python3 main.py`
+- `python3 fr_with_sdk.py`